 BGD0121 Evidence-Based Conversation

-DESCRIPTION: Instructional supervisors who earn the Evidence-Based Conversation Micro-Credential provide timely and effective observation feedback based on observable data while avoiding judgments and opinions.
+DESCRIPTION: Instructional supervisors who complete this lesson provide timely and effective observation feedback based on observable data while avoiding judgments and opinions.

 RESEARCH BASE: Effective feedback from instructional coaches is specific, positive, timely, and corrective when necessary, and it improves teacher practice and learner outcomes (Cornelius & Nagro, 2014; Scheeler, Ruhl, & McAfee, 2004; Solomon, Klein, & Politylo, 2012; Stormont, Reinke, Newcomer, Marchese, & Lewis, 2015; as cited in Pierce & Buysee, 2016).